 Exploration and Production

-- The Captain Field is operated by Chevron, which has an 85 percent interest in the field.
-In 2012, net daily production averaged 26,000 barrels of liquids and 4 million cubic feet of natural gas.
+- The Captain Field is operated by Chevron, which has an 85 percent interest.
+In 2013, net daily production averaged 25,000 barrels of liquids and 3 million cubic feet of natural gas.

 - Chevron is joint operator of the Britannia Field, with a 32.4 percent interest.
-Britannia supplies a significant percentage of the United Kingdom's natural gas.
-In 2012, Britannia's net daily production averaged 3,000 barrels of liquids and 67 million cubic feet of natural gas.
+In 2013, Britannia’s net daily production averaged 2,000 barrels of liquids and 54 million cubic feet of natural gas.

 Chevron continues to launch projects designed to sustain production and increase recovery at the Alba, Britannia and Captain fields.

-At Britannia, work continues on the long-term compression project to increase production to install a low-pressure compression module to increase field recovery.
-Startup is expected in 2014.
+At Britannia, work continues on a project to install a low-pressure compression module to increase field recovery.
+Startup is expected in the third quarter of 2014.

-About 47 miles (75 km) west of the Shetland Islands, the $7 billion Clair Ridge project is developing the Clair Field.
-The project is designed to have a capacity of 120,000 barrels of crude oil.
+About 47 miles (75 km) west of the Shetland Islands, the $7 billion Clair Ridge project is further developing the Clair Field.
+The project is designed to have a capacity of 120,000 barrels of crude oil and 100 million cubic feet of natural gas per day.
 Chevron holds a 19.4 percent nonoperated interest in the project.
-The procurement and fabrication phase of the project began in 2012.
+The procurement and fabrication phase of the project continued in 2013.
 Production is scheduled to begin in 2016.

-The Rosebank discovery is 80 miles (129 km) northwest of the Shetland Islands in 3,658 feet (1,115 m) of water.
-Chevron operates and holds a 40 percent interest in the project.
-Front-end engineering and design work began in July 2012.
-A final investment decision is expected in 2014.
-Maximum total daily production is expected to reach 64,000 barrels of liquids and 42 million cubic feet of natural gas.
+The Rosebank discovery is 80 miles (129 km) northwest of the Shetland Islands in 3,700 feet (1,115 m) of water.
+Chevron operates and holds a 40 percent interest in the project and is assessing alternatives for the optimum development of the field.

 Chevron continues to search for new resources on the U.K. continental shelf.